 While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
 We take steps to detect and remediate vulnerabilities, but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
 Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
-These vulnerabilities.
+These vulnerabilities pose material risks to our business.
+Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
 Applicable data privacy and security obligations may require us to notify relevant stakeholders of security incidents.
 Such disclosures are costly, and the disclosure or the failure to comply with such requirements could lead to adverse consequences.
-For example, many governments have enacted laws requiring companies to notify individuals of data security incident.
+For example, many governments have enacted laws requiring companies to notify individuals of data security incidents or unauthorized transfers involving certain types of personal information.
+In addition, some of our customers contractually require notification of any data security incident.